-Our "Curly Q's" Alphabet 22 has been one of our most popular and most downloaded designs.
+Our "Curly Q's" Alphabet 22 is one of our most popular and most downloaded alphabet patterns.

 When stitched on 14-count evenweave fabric using DMC floss, use:

 Description: Block letters, standard/straight

 These letters have varying widths.
 Most of the upper case letters range from 8 to 11 stitches high, with M maxing out at 15.
 The majority of the lower case letters are 5 to 7 stitches wide.

 If you are unfamiliar with any of the stitches, follow the instructions and diagrams by clicking on the links above.